-1 Q. ARE YOU SUGGESTING THAT THIS COMMISSION WILL NOT ASSESS 2 THE OVERALL REASONABLENESS OF EACH COMPONENT OF 3 CENTERPOINT HOUSTON'S COMPENSATION PACKAGES IN THIS 4 PROCEEDING?
-5 A. Not at all.
-My criticism is directed at the testimonies of the Staff and intervenor witnesses in this massesding who manage adjustments to the Commonwie total witnesses in this proceeding who propose adjustments to the Company's total compensation costs solely because some of the goals refer to the financial performance of the Company.
-None of the witnesses to which I respond in this rebuttal testimony even acknowledge that the Company's compensation package targets the 50th percentile of costs, including incentive compensation payments, of compensation packages of other companies in the Houston area.
-I find it difficult to believe that this Commission would disallow any compensation costs if the Company's compensation costs were at the 50th percentile of costs in the Houston area but excluded incentive compensation.
-The Company, however, focuses its employees on goals which clearly benefit its customers in order to receive incentive payments which get the total compensation package to the 50th percentile of market costs, and the Staff and intervenor witnesses find fault in that program.
+Q. ARE YOU SUGGESTING THAT THIS COMMISSION WILL NOT ASSESS THE OVERALL REASONABLENESS OF EACH COMPONENT OF CENTERPOINT HOUSTON'S COMPENSATION PACKAGES IN THIS PROCEEDING?

+Not at all.
+My criticism is directed at the testimonies of the Staff and intervenor 5 A. 6 witnesses in this proceeding who propose adjustments to the Company's total 7 compensation costs solely because some of the goals refer to the financial performance of the Company.
+None of the witnesses to which I respond in this 8 9 rebuttal testimony even acknowledge that the Company's compensation package targets the 50th percentile of costs, including incentive compensation payments, of 10 11 compensation packages of other companies in the Houston area.
+I find it difficult 12 to believe that this Commission would disallow any compensation costs if the Company's compensation costs were at the 50th percentile of costs in the Houston 13 14 area but excluded incentive compensation.
+The Company, however, focuses its 15 employees on goals which clearly benefit its customers in order to receive incentive payments which get the total compensation package to the 50th percentile of market 16 17 costs, and the Staff and intervenor witnesses find fault in that program.

 In my opinion, the Staff and intervenor witness's positions reflect an inaccurate assumption that the Commission always disallows incentive compensation tied to financial metrics, and that all financial metrics benefit shareholders, not customers.
 Those positions do not represent sound ratemaking policy.
-The facts in this proceeding should outweigh the incorrectly presumed precedent which the witnesses espouse and turn on the same standards that apply

-1 to an expense reviews, are the costs reasonable, and are they necessary for the 2 provision of utility service.
+The facts in this proceeding should outweigh the incorrectly presumed precedent which the witnesses espouse and turn on the same standards that apply to all expense reviews: are the costs reasonable, and are they necessary for the provision of utility service.

 3 Q. HOW DOES COH WITNESS GARRETT RESPOND TO THE CITATIONS 4 THAT YOU PROVIDED FROM COMMISSION DECISIONS?

-5 A. He dismissively refers to my specific citations as being from "outlier States."
-16 6 Q. HOW DO YOU RESPOND?
-7 A. Regulatory commissions have to render decisions based upon the information put 8 before them in each proceeding, so it is not unexpected that individual commissions 9 may have varying positions on an issue.
-Simply because a decision does not 10 support Mr. Garrett's position does not make it an outlier.
-The decisions stand on 11 their own and were accurately summarized in my direct testimony.
+5 A. He dismissively refers to my specific citations as being from "outlier States."16

+A. Regulatory commissions have to render decisions based upon the information put before them in each proceeding, so it is not unexpected that individual commissions may have varying positions on an issue.
+Simply because a decision does not support Mr. Garrett's position does not make it an outlier.
+The decisions stand on their own and were accurately summarized in my direct testimony.

 12 Q. DOES COH WITNESS GARRETT DISPUTE YOUR SUMMARY OF THE 13 COMMISSION'S ORDER IN DOCKET NO. 38339?

-14 A. Yes, he claims that the Company's position is misleading and quotes the 15 Administrative Law Judge's Proposal for Decision.
+14 A. Yes, he claims that the Company's position is misleading and quotes the15 Administrative Law Judge's Proposal for Decision.

 16 Q. IS YOUR STATEMENT THAT THIS COMMISSION INCLUDED STI IN 17 THE COMPANY'S LAST ORDER ACCURATE?

 18 A. Yes.
 As I stated in response to Staff witness Filarowicz's recommended 19 adjustment, the language of this Commission's Final Order does not support either 20 Staff witness Filarowicz's or Mr. Garrett's proposed recommendations.
 As I 21 previously noted, Finding of Fact 81 in the Order on Rehearing in Docket No. 22 38339 states, "The evidence demonstrates that CenterPoint's short-term 23 compensation plan (STI) is a reasonable and necessary component of a total

-Rebuttal Testimony of John J. Reed CenterPoint Energy Houston Electric, LLC